Tejasvi-15/new/README.md

 # new
-Tis is my git first repo
+This is my git first repo
 <br>
 author-Tejasvi PC